CarlSargunar/Umbraco-Docker/Article_1.md

 # Part 3 : Running the application in Docker

 To run the project in Docker, we need to create a new file in the root of our web project called Dockerfile.
+This file has been created in Files/UmbDock/Dockerfile which you can copy to the UmbDock folder

     # Use the SDK image to build and publish the website
     FROM mcr.microsoft.com/dotnet/sdk:5.0 AS build